Search Results for

 1. Log in to the Intel TSC web portal.

-2. Download the TSC verify tool zip file.
+3. Download the TSC local verify tool zip file.

-4. Move the TSC verify tool zip file to the directory.
+2. Move the TSC local verify tool zip file to the directory.

-5. Extract the contents of the TSC verify zip file into the TSCVERIFY directory.
+3. Extract the contents of the TSC local verify zip file into the TSCVERIFY directory.

-The TSC verify tool zip contains 2 files:
+The TSC local verify tool zip contains the following files:

 • TSCVerifyTool.exe

-8. Run the following command to execute the TSC the TSC verify tool.
+6. Run the following command to execute the TSC local verify tool.

 A graphic of the command to start the TSC executable.

-The TSC Verify Utility is a command-line executable that runs in the Windows Command Prompt.
+The TSC Local Verify Tool is a command-line executable that runs in Windows Command Prompt.

-The TSC Verify Utility has the following commands:
+The TSC Local Verify Tool has the following commands:

 SCANSYSTEM - This command scans the platform to read the current platform values and outputs the platform component values to the console.
-No input or output file is associated with the SCANSYSTEM command; the output is directed to the console.
+There are no input or output files associated with the SCANSYSTEM command.
+The output will be directed to the console output.
+If the –html flag is included the output will also be written to an html file.

-READFILE - This command reads the Direct Platform Data file specified by the –in option and outputs the values to the console.
-Only one input file is allowed for this command.
+READFILE - This command will read in the Direct Platform Data file specified by the –in file option and output the values out to the console output.
+The TSC Issuing CA file is specified by the –ca file option.

 SCANREADCOMP - This command scans the platform to read its current values.
 It then reads the Direct Platform Data file specified by the –in option and compares the values.
 The comparison results are output to the console.
-If the –fl flag is included, the results are also written to the specified output file..
+If the –fl flag is included the comparison results will be written to the file specified (output file).
+If the –html flag is included the comparison results will be written to an html file.
+The TSC Issuing CA file is specified by the –ca file option.

 If the result of the comparison is successful, then a success message is displayed saying PFORMCRTCOMP PASS.